random_utils.js

 * Generate a whole random number, on a normal (Gaussian, "bell curve")

-* younger or older.
-This random number generator will give more useful
+* distribution.
+This random number generator will give more useful results

-* results than `random()` if you do not want the numbers to be evenly
+* than `random()` if you do not want the numbers to be evenly distributed.

 *